-Planning a New York to Florida road trip can be a great alternative to flying.
+Driving from New York to Florida can be a great alternative to flying.
 It can save you money, allow you to discover new places in the United States, as well as create some awesome family memories.

 We love planning a big family road trip and like to plan one a year.
 When the kids were small our first one was a New York to Myrtle Beach Road Trip.